civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 Below we'll go over the implementation and configuration steps for currently supported authentication providers.
 A Civiform deployment should have exactly one admin authentication provider and one applicant authentication provider configured.

+## Getting started exercise

+To familiarize yourself with OIDC it is useful to go through a setup using any OIDC provider.
+Setup across all providers roughly resemble one another.
+For practice purpose use https://auth0.com.
+CiviForm uses it on staging instances.
+Steps:

+1. **Get access to CiviForm auth0.com account.**
+   Ask someone on the team to add it you the account (Settings -> Tenant Members -> Add member).
+2. **Create test app.**
+   Create a test app on auth0.com.
+Take a look at "CiviForm AWS Staging" app as example.
+Use http://localhost:9000 as your domain.
+3. **Configure local CiviForm.**
+   Set necessary settings in `application.conf`.
+They include `applicant_generic_oidc.client_id`, `applicant_generic_oidc.discovery_uri`.
+4. **Test authentication.**
+   Run CiviForm and test log in.
+You should be redirected to auth0.com and go through login process.
+At the end you should be redirected back to CiviForm.

 ## Admin Authentication

 ### ADFS (OIDC)